 In addition to current customers, you might consider reaching out to other local businesses (mortgage companies, realtors, car dealerships, etc.) to raise awareness of your services and draw in more referrals.
 You can build relationships with local brands overtime via social media, community events, newsletters, and other collaborations.

 6. Personalize your offers.

 88% of insurance consumers are looking for more personalization in insurance.
 This could indicate that insurance companies are not truly aware of what customers want.
-McKinsey’s research shows that digitally smart insurance companies that personalize their offers through continuous improvement of the customer experience convert six times more customers online.
+Recent research by McKinsey shows that digitally smart insurance companies that personalize their offers through continuous improvement of the customer experience convert 6x more customers online.

 7. Pay for advertising.

 Even with many “free” resources like review sites, content marketing, and word-of-mouth referrals, paid advertising can go the extra mile to reach targeted audiences.
 A J.D.
 Power survey found that “brands recalled by shoppers on an unaided basis are four times more likely to be quoted than brands only recognized on an aided basis.”
 Extensive, memorable marketing campaigns through social media, television, and Google Ads, contribute to customers’ perceptions of your brand’s convenience and leadership.